sandialabs/InterSpec/docs/releases/index.md

   - Fixed issue in Windows, where when opening a spectrum file by dragging it to the `InterSpec` icon in Windows Explorer, the file wouldnt always be opened
   - The macOS version of InterSpec is now [sandboxed](https://developer.apple.com/app-sandboxing/), has the [hardened runtime](https://developer.apple.com/documentation/security/hardened_runtime_entitlements?language=objc) enabled, and [notarized](https://developer.apple.com/documentation/security/notarizing_your_app_before_distribution?language=objc) by Apple.
 Mac users, please see [these instructions](v1.0.5/macOS_upgrade_notes) for upgrade notes.
   - Some small improvements to plotting the spectra, including the background spectrum line is now plotted behind the foreground spectrum line.
+  - Fixes and improvement to the detector efficiency CSV that can be optionally be exported when saving a detector response function after fitting to data.
+  - Fixed some potential issues when entering a arbitrary DRF efficiency equation; equation parsing should now be much more robust and general.
   - Other small fixes and improvements.